 - Parabens, synthetic chemicals used in cosmetics, are of unknown safety during pregnancy.
 For this reason, you should avoid products that contain these sometimes-harsh ingredients.

 The bottom line?
-While you're expecting, stick to pregnancy safe acne treatment!
+While you're expecting, stick to pregnancy safe acne treatments!
 Talk to your doctor if you're not sure whether a specific skin care product is OK to use.
 As with all skin care products, do a spot test for allergies before adding a formula to your everyday regimen.